-- Removing the remaining colour (depigmentation).
+- Removing the remaining color (depigmentation).
 When your vitiligo is widespread, and other therapies have not succeeded, this therapy could be an alternative.
 A depigmentation agent is added to regions of the skin that are untouched.
-This lightens the skin gradually so that it blends with the discoloured areas.
+This lightens the skin gradually so that it blends with the discolored areas.
 Therapy is performed for nine months or more, once or twice a day.

 - Combination of Light Therapy and Psoralen.
 This treatment combines a plant-derived substance called psoralen with light therapy (photochemotherapy) to restore colour to light patches.
 You are exposed to ultraviolet A (UVA) light after taking psoralen by mouth or applying it to the affected skin.
 This approach, while effective, is more challenging to manage and has been replaced in many practices by narrow-band UVB therapy.

 Light therapy and drugs haven't succeeded?
 Some people with stable conditions might be candidates for surgery.
-By restoring colour, the following strategies are meant to balance out skin tone:
+By restoring color, the following strategies are meant to balance out skin tone:

 - Skin Grafting- Your doctor transfers tiny portions of your healthy, pigmented skin to areas that have lost pigment during this process.
 If you have small vitiligo patches, this technique is often used.
-Associated risks include infection, scarring, the appearance of a cobblestone, spotty colour, and failure to recolour the area.
+Associated risks include infection, scarring, the appearance of a cobblestone, spotty color, and failure to recolor the area.
 Micro punch grafting is the newer technique with less cobblestoning and better results aesthetically.

-- FUE: Hair follicular units are transplanted in between the effected hair follicles which might result in the pigment spread and improvement in those areas.
+- FUE: Hair follicular units are transplanted in between the affected hair follicles which might result in the pigment spread and improvement in those areas.

 - Non cultured epidermal cell suspension:This is considered when large areas are involved.
 Only a smaller donor area as 1 cm2 of donor area can cover 10cm2 of recipient area.